Students taking proctored exams with the virtual proctoring service are responsible for the following:

-Before Exam Time
+Before You Take the Exam

 - If you have a disability requiring exam accommodations, be sure that your paperwork is on file with the WSU Access Center and that the proctor has the exam disability accommodations you need.
 Learn more at Disability Accommodations.

-- Have personal identification, ready to show the proctor before taking an exam.
+- Have personal identification ready to show the proctor before taking an exam.

 Here are a few examples of directions you may need to follow: